Oklahoma State fires football coach Mike Gundy after 20-plus years

 The next week, the Cowboys lost at Oregon 69-3.
 Ducks coach Dan Lanning said Gundy got his team fired up by talking about how much money Oregon had at its disposal.

 After a bye week, the Cowboys lost at home to Tulsa for the first time since 1951.
-The fans booed him during the loss to Tulsa, with some chanting "Fire Mike Gundy."
+The fans booed him during the loss, with some chanting "Fire Mike Gundy."

 “If you want to be angry at Coach Gundy, then you can do whatever you want that makes you feel better, but don’t do it to the team," Gundy said on Monday.
 "I think that’s what’s best for Oklahoma State football, Oklahoma State’s athletic department and Oklahoma State in general.”